-Although this was a very simple example, it illustrated a method of running a simulation and that can be repeated on other configurations and modules.
+Although a very simple as an example, this hopefully illustrated a method of running a simulation.
+The same process can be repeated on other configurations and modules.
 The pattern of configurations, files and waveform names is the same.

-Each main test bench file (like the "test_prep_daa.sv") contains a set of assert() statements to verify the signal correctness.
-These assert()s will fail and your simulation will stop if the signals take unexpected values.
+Each main test bench file (just like the "test\prep\daa.sv") contains a set of assert() statements to verify the signal correctness.
+These asserts will fail and your simulation will stop if the signals take unexpected values.

-Most simulations run for the predetermined number of clocks.
+Most simulations run for a predetermined number of clocks.
 The exceptions are top-level simulations (in the directory "cpu\toplevel\simulation\modelsim") and a basic host simulation (in the directory "host\basic\simulation\modelsim").
 These simulations need to be stopped manually since they simply continue to execute given Z80 executable code.